 During the 1912-1913 winter season, 124 Marlborough was the home of stockbroker and banker Joshua Bennett Holden, Jr., and his wife Mabel (Bonsal) Holden.
 They previously had lived at the Hotel Canterbury at 14 Charlesgate West.
 They had moved to 337 Commonwealth by the 1913-1914 season.

 The Guilds returned from Russia following the election of Woodrow Wilson and had resumed living at 124 Marlborough by the 1913-1914 season.

 Curtis Guild died in April of 1915.

 In May of 1916, her father, Edward C. Johnson (who continued to live at 123 Marlborough), applied for (and subsequently received) permission to extend the second floor library eight feet over the yard in the rear of the building.

-In May of 1939, Charles Cunningham was cited by the Building Department for converting the property into a tenement without a permit.
+In May of 1939, Charles Cunningham was cited by the Building Department for converting the property into a “tenement” without a permit.
 In July of 1939, he filed for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.

 In November of 1974, Michael and Frances Callahan filed for (and subsequently received) permission to convert the property from a lodging house into nine apartments, noting that “this has been nine apartments and assessed as such for many years.
 Current owner purchased above described building a month ago, assuming occupancy of nine apartments to be legal.”

-124 Marlborough remained an apartment house in 2010.
+124 Marlborough remained an apartment house in 2021.